CheeseLad/clubsandsocs-api/README.md

 - [ATU Donegal Clubs & Socs](https://donegal.atusulife.ie/)
   - Site Code: `donegal.atusulife.ie`

+## Supported Types

+- `society`
+- `club`

 ## Installation

 1. Clone the repository
 2. Run `pip install -r requirements.txt` to install the required packages
-3. Run `flask run` to start the server
+3. Run `flask run` to start the API server

 ## Usage

 The API has the following endpoints:

-- `/<site>/<society>/events` - Get all upcoming events for a society/club
+- `/<site>/<type>/<society>/events` - Get all upcoming events for a society/club
-- `/<site>/<society>/committee` - Get the committee information for a society/club
+- `/<site>/<type>/<society>/committee` - Get the committee information for a society/club
-- `/<site>/<society>/gallery` - Get the gallery photos for a society/club
+- `/<site>/<type>/<society>/gallery` - Get the gallery photos for a society/club

 ## Example

-- `/dcuclubsandsocs.ie/redbrick/events` - Get all upcoming events for Redbrick Society in DCU
+- `/dcuclubsandsocs.ie/society/redbrick/events` - Get all upcoming events for Redbrick Society in DCU
-- `/mulife.ie/esn/committee` - Get the committee information for the Erasmus Student Network Society in Maynooth University
+- `/mulife.ie/society/esn/committee` - Get the committee information for the Erasmus Student Network Society in Maynooth University
-- `/dcuclubsandsocs.ie/media-production/gallery` - Get the gallery photos for the Media Production Society in DCU
+- `/dcuclubsandsocs.ie/society/media-production/gallery` - Get the gallery photos for the Media Production Society in DCU
+- `/mulife.ie/club/table-tennis/activities` - Get all weekly activities for the Table Tennis Club in Maynooth University